CustomTypeOne/LoopPatches/README.md

 * Tested with Loop Dev version: 26 Sep 2022, commit ca8a374
 * Tested using mg/dL

-For mmol/L, pretty sure you enter thresholds in mmol/L under iOS Settings - please test carefully.
+Several mmol/L users confirmed it works for them when entering thresholds using mmol/L under iOS Settings.

 ## **Table of Contents**